 THIS SET INCLUDES:

-*ST. THERESE DE LISIEUX CHAPLET WITH MEDAL AND INSTRUCTIONS
+*ST. THERESE DE LISIEUX RELIC MEDAL

-*ST. THERESE DE LISIEUX HOLY CARD
+*ST. THERESE DE LISIEUX HOLY CARDS

-*ST. THERESE DE LISIEUX OIL (10 ML Roller-ball bottle)
+*ST. THERESE DE LISIEUX OIL (10 ML Roller-ball bottle) made from organic coconut oil and natural rose essential essence

 St Therese Healing Oil